-His involvement with J. S. Bach’s unfinished The Art of Fugue brought to light several discoveries, resulting in a conference and concert held in Brussels in January, 2014, and his upcoming book, The Language of J.S.
+His involvement with J. S. Bach’s unfinished The Art of Fugue brought to light several discoveries, resulting in a conference and concert held in Brussels (BoZar Theatre) in January, 2014, in Rome (Auditorium Parco della Musica) in 2015 and his upcoming book, The Language of J.S.
 Bach: Enigmas and Their Resolution.

 Mr. Greco has performed The Art of Fugue in cities around the world, including Florence, Verona, Los Angeles and New York.
 Another program, “The Later Art of the Fugue,” presented at London’s Wigmore Hall, included premieres of works by Puccini in Greco’s transcriptions, and by Dinu Lipatti, as edited by Greco.